 “For you,” she said, and left.

 That night she had no patience.
 The slow boil of the soup infuriated her, her mind shut down in the onslaught of Alfie’s conversation, and then beneath him she lay stubbornly, and thought how strange it was: she felt his need, but she was not a part of where it led.
 He thrashed about ecstatic and complete, and what was she in this?
 Lonely, that’s what she was, alone even in their lovemaking.
-The sorry oven belched and tried its best but she was cold beneath him, and lying there she thought she was aware of a chill desiccation throughout the colony, a withered groan all through the wood and stiffening mud, and it hurt her heart for Alfie, even knowing it could never make a difference.
+The sorry oven belched and tried its best, but she was cold beneath him, and lying there she thought she was aware of a chill desiccation throughout the colony, a withered groan all through the wood and stiffening mud, and it hurt her heart for Alfie, even knowing it could never make a difference.
 He was so lonely it could not make a difference what happened beyond the boundaries of his thoughts.

 Later she drifted in and out of sleep as usual while he marched tirelessly through the tangle of his own ideas, waiting until she would again be needed.
 It happened close to dawn.
 There would be snow before too long, and the meetinghouse must be repaired.
 Whom should they send, he wanted to know.
 Someone must drive to Pittsfield for supplies, and whom could they spare just now?